Sound Fountain

 Esther Williamson - Sonata

 Pursuing a career as a performing artists is not an easy task.
-Gradually the emphasis was put on teaching and the activities at the University where he helped reorganize the university's teaching plans.
+Gradually the emphasis was put on teaching and on other important activities at the University where he helped reorganize the university's teaching plans.
 He also was responsible for the organization of the various competitions named after significant people: 'Bösendorfer Wettbewerb', 'Heydner Wettbewerb' and 'Rombro-Stepanow Wettbewerb', the contests for young students and upcoming artists.
 In 1960 he officially became a professor and in 1967 he received the title of 'extraordinary university professor' to be appointed 'university professor' only three years later, in 1970.

 Béla Bartòk - Second Sonata for Violin and Piano